Ginisang bagoong, also called bagoong guisado, is made with fermented shrimp paste sautéed with pork, tomatoes, garlic, onions, and chilies.

 Instructions

-- To reduce heat, you can blanch the chili peppers by soaking them in hot or warm water for about 5 minutes, then drain.
+- Soak the sliced chili peppers in hot water for 5 minutes, then drain.

 Notes

-- Pork belly: You can use leaner options like pork shoulder or loin.
-If you want to leave it out, that's okay too.
+- Pork belly: You can also use pork shoulder or pork loin, or leave it out.

 This looks so good!